adrybakov/wulfric/docs/source/user-guide/conventions/which-cell.rst

 Primitive cell
 --------------

-For any given cell and atoms the primitive cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_primitive()`
+For any given cell and atoms primitive cell associated with it can be computed by the function :py:func:`wulfric.crystal.get_primitive()`

 Primitive cell contains exactly one lattice point or exactly one copy of each unique atom.